tominekan/klarg/DOCS.md

 This is a list of all the methods, what they do, their arguments, and how they use them.

 #### `CONFIG`
-`CONFIG` is a dictionary that contains the default configurations, to change it, all you need to do is to set the pick the value you want to change, and only change that value. **Never Ever** try this:
+`CONFIG` is a dictionary that contains the default configurations, to change it, all you need to do is to set the pick the value you want to change, and only change that value. **Never** try this:

 ```py
 import klarg